hack-technicolor/hack-technicolor/docs/Hack Type 1&2.md

 !!! hint "Move to *state B* now!"
     To let you end up in the following *optimal* bank plan we need to move your gateway into *state B*, if it's not there already.
 Otherwise, you can continue from *state A* as well, but you won't go for the *optimal* bank plan.
 Going for optimal bank later is possible, but extra steps are required.

-The *optimal* bank plan looks like this:
+The *optimal* bank plan will look like this once you reach the end of this guide:

 ```bash
 /proc/banktable/active